learn-co-students/prime-ruby-onl01-seng-ft-052620/README.md

 ## Advanced

 Think about the efficiency of your algorithm.
 How many iterations does it do?
-Look into Benchmarking in Ruby and profile a few different approaches to implementing `prime?()`.
+Look into exi and profile a few different approaches to implementing `prime?()`.

 ## Resources
 * [Basic Benchmarking in Ruby](http://rubylearning.com/blog/2013/06/19/how-do-i-benchmark-ruby-code/)